novopl/gae-secure-scaffold-python/README.md

   to it.
 This is just so we can avoid redirects and remove static/ directory from the scaffold (it’s up to the project how it organizes the static files since the frontend is defined entirely by the project)
+- Added docker integration.
+You can use the provided makefile to run the app with docker (unify dev environments).
+To get the list of available commands, run `make help`.